Menu

 • Duffel bags provided for personal items, with a weight limit of 5 kg per person.
 The horses carry these bags between campsites.

-• Pre-departure briefing session the evening before Day 1, held at the MACHU PICCHU PERU TRAVEL office at 17:00, 18:00, or 19:00.
-During this meeting, your guide will review the complete itinerary, equipment checklist, and logistics for all 5 days, and will answer any remaining questions.
+• Pre-departure briefing session the evening before Day 1, held at the MACHU PICCHU PERU TRAVEL office at 18:30 During this meeting, your guide will review the complete itinerary, equipment checklist, and logistics for all 5 days, and will answer any remaining questions.

 Additional Items